Western Area Urban District: Economy

 The Western Area Urban District is the wealthiest in Sierra Leone, having the largest economy, financial and cultural center, as well as the seat of the country's central government.
 During the course of the Ebola virus epidemic in West Africa, the Western Area Urban District was selected to trial a vaccine for the disease as it had been heavily affected by the outbreak.

+Administrative divisions

+Chiefdoms

+After the 2017 local administrative reorganization, Western Area Urban District has made up of seven chiefdoms as the third level of administrative subdivision.